Can Physical Therapy for pregnant or postpartum women be for you? Ask yourself the questions below.

 BUT, you don’t have to go through your pregnancy in pain!
 Any pain pre-pregnancy will only intensify during and likely after.
 A skilled physical therapist can teach you how to deal with these body changes in a safe way without harming you or the baby.

 Women are STRONG (that’s why we carry the babies) and we often just deal with pain, but

 literature shows that 30% of women experiencing pelvic pain early in their pregnancy, when left untreated, go on to have chronic pelvic girdle pain.

 You may say “I have a baby now, I don’t have time for physical therapy”.
 Now, having just had two babies myself, what I don’t have time for is chronic pain!
 A physical therapist is just a guide, giving YOU the tools to manage your pain throughout your (busy) daily life.
 Who doesn’t want POWER over their body?!

 “I need to do sit-ups to get my core back!”

-This is by no means an ultimate guide to “what to do during pregnancy and postpartum” but the goal here is to empower women to have control over their bodies.
+This is by no means an ultimate guide to “what to do during pregnancy and postpartum.”
+Our goal is to empower women to have control over their bodies.
 If you are a Mom or soon-to-be, you are a superhero and deserve to be able to go through life without chronic pain related to pregnancy and childbirth!
 As physical therapists, we need to spread the word that there is help out there for you.